-Windows 10 automatically puts your system into sleep mode if you did not use it for more than 30 minutes.
-When a PC is in sleep mode, Windows saves your machine state like opened files and programs to memory and then cuts the power to unnecessary hardware like processor, hard disks, case fans, etc. This is great because it saves power consumption and may even prevent unauthorized usage if you forgot to lock your computer.
+Windows 10 automatically puts your system to sleep if you do not use it for more than 30 minutes.
+When a PC is in sleep mode, Windows saves your machine state like opened files and programs to memory and then cuts the power to unnecessary hardware like processor, hard disks, case fans, etc. This is great because it saves power consumption and prevents unauthorized usage if you forget to lock your computer.

 When you wake up the computer again from sleep using a mouse or keyboard or by pressing the power button, it will resume from the last session.

-In those situations, you can easily turn off automatic sleep on Windows 10.
+In those situations, you can quickly turn off automatic sleep on Windows 10.

 Turn Off Automatic Sleep from Settings App

-The settings app has relevant options to turn off automatic sleep.
+The settings app has appropriate options to turn off automatic sleep.
 Follow the steps below to disable automatic sleep.

 - Press Win + I to open the Settings app.